Try out these four bedtime habits for tired moms that are simple and actually work. A little self love that will improve the quality of your sleep.

 If you’re new to journaling, don’t be intimidated.
 Get yourself a copy of The Five Minute Journal – you’ll never look back.

 To sum it up, make time for yourself.
 30 minutes – that. is. all.
-All the emphasis you put on maintaining a healthy routine for your little ones shouldn’t be lost on you.
+All the emphasis you put on maintaining healthy bedtime habits for your little ones shouldn’t be lost on you.
 After all, a well rested momma is a happy one.
 Keep it simple & enjoy!